It’s easy to underestimate the importance of a good guitar strap.

 Now here are the specific straps I recommend:

-First there’s the Fender Artisan, which is a simple no-frills strap, made entirely out of fine leather.
+- Fender Artisan – (Amazon/Sweetwater) – a simple no-frills strap, made entirely out of fine leather.

-Then there’s the DiMarzio Custom Italian which is similar, but adds a cool nickel-plated buckle.
+- DiMarzio Custom Italian – (Amazon/Sweetwater) – which is similar, but adds a cool nickel-plated buckle.

-For the average guitar player, I’d say it’s my top recommendation in this entire post.
+I’d say this last one is my top recommendation in this entire post.

-Not only do they look amazing, but they are extremely comfortable as well.
+Not only do they look great… they’re extremely comfortable as well.

-For bass players especially, these straps have can have the effect of making the instrument feel lighter than it really is.
+For bass players especially, these straps can have the effect of making the instrument feel lighter than it is.

 As you’ll notice, every option listed below is a Gibson, simply because they make the best high-end straps period.